Yoga and yoga practice

-Yoga is an ancient philosophy from thousands of years ago with a range of old and modern practices to benefit everyday life.
+Yoga is an ancient philosophy with a range of old and modern practices to benefit everyday life.
 The teachings were first written down in India and the Yoga Sutras of Patanjali is a seminal text that is the underpinning philosophy behind many approaches of yoga.

 Styles of yoga practice

 The various different styles or methods of yoga emphasise different practices over others and some are more physical, some more meditative, and some more esoteric.

 Finding a style that you enjoy and you feel is helpful to you both in the short term and longer term is a very individual decision.
 Each teacher will have their own take on what they teach and how they teach it, so finding a teacher that you feel ‘speaks your language’ and can help you with practicing yoga is perhaps more important than the style that you choose to practice.
 At Bristol YogaSpace we focus on the Viniyoga approach to yoga practice.
 Find out more here >